dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 ## Configuring Dojo 1

-{% task 'Create loader configuration.' %}
+{% task 'Creating loader configuration.' %}

 {% aside 'Information' %}
 The Dojo 1 loader configuration can be complex.
 There is this Dojo 1 tutorial <em>[Configuring Dojo with dojoConfig](https://dojotoolkit.org/documentation/tutorials/1.10/dojo_config/index.html)</em> that explains how to configure Dojo 1.